 First, make sure you have your homeowner’s insurance information handy, including policy number and contact information in case you have a claim, such as from flooding or wind damage.
-Also prepare for power outages by stocking up on extra batteries for your flashlights and keep you electronic devices charged in case of power outages.
-Have three-days worth of non-perishable food and bottled water per person (and animal).
+Also, prepare for power outages by stocking up on extra batteries for your flashlights and keeping your electronic devices charged in case of power outages.
+Have three days worth of non-perishable food and bottled water per person (and animal).
 Make sure you have blankets available, too, and trash bags for waste.
 Have a small suitcase packed and be sure to include any medications that you, your family, and your pets may need.
 Also, have a current photo of your pets available in case they get lost during the storm or evacuation.

 Another good idea is to download the Red Cross app, now, while you have plenty of power and wi-fi available.
 This app will help you track the hurricane and even lets others know you’re safe or need help even if the power is out.

 In case of flooding, be prepared to move to higher ground.
-If you need to leave your house, stay to higher ground and do not drive through flooded areas.
+If you need to leave your house, stay on higher ground and do not drive through flooded areas.
 Remember, it only takes six inches of rain to sweep your vehicle off the road.
-Also, avoid playing in flooded areas because they can contain sewage, snakes, debris and even alligators in some cases!
+Also, avoid playing in flooded areas because they can contain sewage, snakes, debris, and even alligators in some cases!

 In case of high winds, batten down the hatches, as they say.
-While most of us likely won’t see hurricane force winds, it’s still a good idea to secure any items outside that cannot withstand 50 mph winds, such as children’s toys and bikes, patio furniture and umbrellas, garbage cans, plants and lawn décor and equipment.
-Secure the cover on your grill, too, and move your grill to higher ground or store inside if you are in a flood plain.
-Bring as many of these items inside as possible because these items can easily be picked up by wind and could land on your neighbor’s car, or through your home’s window, for example.
+While most of us likely won’t see hurricane-force winds, it’s still a good idea to secure any items outside that cannot withstand 50 mph winds, such as children’s toys and bikes, patio furniture and umbrellas, garbage cans, plants, and lawn décor and equipment.
+Secure the cover on your grill, too, and move your grill to higher ground or store it inside if you are in a flood plain.
+Bring as many of these items inside as possible because these items can easily be picked up by the wind and could land on your neighbor’s car, or through your home’s window, for example.

 Please pass these tips along to your friends!
 Better to be safe than sorry!